osrf/gazebo_design/path_planner/path_planner.md

 more complex movement schemes that may be specified by the user.

-This plugin is intended to first offer basic functionality, initially handling only basic movement options and 2D path planning, but will be extended over time to allow for more complex planning and customization.
+This plugin is intended to first offer basic functionality, initially handling only basic movement options and 2D path planning in a static world, but will be extended over time to allow for more complex planning and customization.

 ## Requirements ##